dialogflow/dialogflow-ruby-client/README.md

     response = client.voice_request file, :timezone => "America/New_York"
 ```

+More information about possible parameters can be found at https://docs.api.ai/docs/query page

+## User Entities

-Another possibility is to send [custom entities](https://docs.api.ai/docs/userentities) to the server.
+Another possibility is to send and retrieve [custom entities](https://docs.api.ai/docs/userentities) to the server.

 You can do it along with **query** request
 ```ruby